 It was as though the simple sight of her, of all the people like her he had gathered over the years, were enough to suffuse his body with strength.
 He saw that some had come back after running, hiding within the shadow of houses or of the stables where the old Wen sect man ever-worked, peeking fearfully at the scene.
 Looking in fright toward Jiang Cheng.

 “Wen Qing,” Wei Wuxian said again.

 His own fear was distant now.
 Like the echo of water dripping from the ceiling of a cave.

 Wen Qing’s teeth clenched visibly under the gentle slope of her jaw.
 “I’ll be with you in a moment, Wei Ying,” she replied.
 “Don’t you do anything stupid until then.”

-Then there was only he and Jiang Cheng.
+Then there was only him and Jiang Cheng.

 Jiang Cheng had not said a word yet.
 The worst of his shock must be gone now, which was the only reason Wei Wuxian turned around to see him.
 He found him staring oddly at the houses and stables; at the wide vegetable gardens that would need to be harvested soon, and the rows of dyed fabrics drying on strings strung from flowering trees.

 Springly light shone over him kindly, belying the anger ever-simmering within him.
-Still his voice was not so harsh when he said, “So this is where you live.”
+His voice was not so harsh when he said, “So this is where you live.”

 “Yes,” Wei Wuxian replied.